rusefi/rusefi_documentation/Documentation_Workflow.md

 1) Fork https://github.com/rusefi/rusefi_documentation
 2) Make your changes
-3) PR you changes
+3) PR your changes
-4) Once PR is merged by one of moderators, your changes would appear at https://github.com/rusefi/rusefi_documentation instantaneously
+4) Once PR is merged by one of moderators, your changes will appear at https://github.com/rusefi/rusefi_documentation instantaneously
-5) Within the next 5 minutes magic happens and changes appear at https://github.com/rusefi/rusefi/wiki
+5) Within the next 5 minutes magic happens and the changes appear at https://github.com/rusefi/rusefi/wiki

 **Q:** Is there a place where we are holding all images for these documents?
 **A:** We have images in the same repository!
 Just add your images while editing pages.
 Please consider using some (any really) folder structure.